Everything You Need to Know About Hanging Wallpaper—Including One Crucial Step

 How to Hang "Peel & Stick" Wallpaper

 If all the above sounds a bit overwhelming, then a peel and stick option might be more your speed.

 "Peel and stick wallpaper isn't as much of a commitment compared to traditional wallpaper.
 It's also a quarter of the price for material, easy to install, and temporary so you can pull it off anytime," Falk says.
 "A drawback is that it's a much lower quality product.
 It's typically a digital print, and therefore a completely different product compared to traditional."

-Considering all the effort you put into hanging your wallpaper, it makes sense that you’d want it to remain intact for a long time.
+Considering all the effort you put into hanging your wallpaper, you want it to remain intact for a long time.
 When installed correctly, it should last for years.
 Should any minor damage occur, try using a touch of paint or colored pencils to hide a blemish.
 In the case of major damage, replace one panel of wallpaper.
-(Pro tip: keep extra wallpaper on hand in a sealed container.)
+(Pro tip: Keep extra wallpaper on hand in a sealed container.)

 "Vinyl wallpaper is the most durable and can actually be washed with soap and water.
 Also, most paper wallpaper comes with a matte glaze, which offers decent protection from fingerprints and minor scuffs.
 These can be gently wiped like painted walls but always test on an inconspicuous area first," Berwick says.
 "Textured wallpapers made with linen, silk, grasscloth, or other materials can be vacuumed, but should never get wet."